aridiosilva/Blockchain/README.md

 >
 >   With proof of burn, instead of pouring money into expensive computer equipment, you ‘burn’ coins by sending them to an address where they are irretrievable.
 By committing your coins to never-never land, you earn a lifetime privilege to mine on the system based on a random selection process.
 Depending on how proof of burn is implemented, miners may burn the native currency or the currency of an alternative chain, like bitcoin.
 The more coins you burn, the better chance you have of being selected to mine the next block.
 Over time, your stake in the system decays, so eventually you will want to burn more coins to increase your odds of being selected in the lottery.
 (This mimics bitcoin’s mining process, where you have to continually invest in more modern computing equipment to maintain hashing power.)
 While proof of burn is an interesting alternative to proof of work, the protocol still wastes resources needlessly.
 Another criticism is that mining power simply goes to those who are willing to burn more money.
 The only coin that uses proof of burn is slimcoin, a cryptocurrency based on peercoin.
 It uses a combination of proof of work, proof of stake and proof of burn, but is only semi-active at this time.
 >
+> - **Robust Proof of Stake (RPoS)**:
+>
+>    The RPoS selects the data-writing node based on the coin balance, and others will accept the new data to keep the ledger consistent.
+RPoS uses the amount of coins to select miners and limits the maximum value of the coin age to effectively avoid coin age accumulation attack and Nothing-at-Stake (N@S) attack.
+Under a comparison framework, we show that the RPoS equals or outperforms Proof of Work (PoW) protocol and Proof of Stake (PoS) protocol in three dimensions: energy consumption, robustness, and transaction processing speed.
+To compare the three consensus protocols in terms of trade eciency, we built an agent-based model and find that RPoS protocol has greater or similar trade request-satisfied ratio than PoW and PoS.
+Hence, we suggest that RPoS is very suitable for building a robust digital economy distributed system.
+>
 > - **Proof of capacity**:
 >
 >   As we’ve seen, most of these alternative protocols employ some type of pay-to-play scheme.
 Proof of capacity is no different, but here you ‘pay’ with hard drive space.
 The more hard drive space you have, the better your chance of mining the next block and earning the block reward.
 Prior to mining in a proof-of-capacity system, the algorithm generates large data sets known as ‘plots’, which you store on your hard drive.
 The more plots you have, the better your chance of finding the next block in the chain.
 By investing in terabytes of hard drive space, you buy yourself a better chance to create duplicate blocks and fork the system.
 But with proof of capacity, we still have the problem of nothing at stake to deter bad actors.
 Variations of proof of capacity include proof of storage and proof of space.
 Burstcoin is the only cryptocurrency to use a form of proof of capacity.